diffpy/diffpy.srreal/README.txt

                     Crystallographic library for C++
                     https://github.com/diffpy/pyobjcryst/

-Some of the required software packages may be available in the system package manager, for example, on Ubuntu Linux the dependencies can be installed as:
+Some of the required software may be available in the system package manager, for example, on Ubuntu Linux the dependencies can be installed as:

     sudo apt-get install \
         python-setuptools python-numpy scons \
         build-essential python-dev libboost-dev

-For Mac OS X systems with the MacPorts package manager one could do
+For Mac OS X machine with the MacPorts package manager one could do

     sudo port install \
         python27 py27-setuptools py27-numpy scons boost

-When installing for MacPorts, make sure the MacPorts bin directory is the first in the system PATH and that python27 is selected as the default Python version in MacPorts:
+When installing with MacPorts, make sure the MacPorts bin directory is the first in the system PATH and that python27 is selected as the default Python version in MacPorts: